aurelia/cli/README.md

 ## Providing new feature to app skeleton

-For contributors planning to provide some new feature to app skeleton, please see the [descriptive skeleton guide](./DESCRIPTIVE_SKELETON.md).
+For contributors planning to add new features to the skeleton application, please see the [descriptive skeleton guide](./DESCRIPTIVE_SKELETON.md) guide.

 ## Building